communitybridge/docs/Easycla_pre_requisites/EasyCLA_pre_requisite.md

 - Project Details.
 - Sample ICLA and CCLA template documents.

-The CLA ADministrator team will get back within a week.
-If you have any questions, contact the CLA Support team.
+The CLA Administrator team will get back within a week.
+If you have any questions, contact the [CLA Support team](https://jira.linuxfoundation.org/servicedesk/customer/portal/4).
 After the CLA administration team confirms your setup, you can sign in to the CLA Management Console to do the EasyCLA activities for project managers.

 With EasyCLA, you do the following CLA set-up tasks: